Understanding Zero Standing Charge Tariffs

 - The prices for the rate per unit are typically much higher than standing charge tariffs

-- Unsuitable for people who use a high level of energy in their home on a regular basis
+- Unsuitable for people who use a high level of gas and electricity in their home on a regular basis

 Is a Zero Standing Charge tariff the right deal for me?